 I hope you’ve enjoyed taking a virtual trip to Switzerland with your kids.
 Learning about new countries and cultures can be a fun experience for both children and adults.
 I created this travel blog for families to inspire others to travel and create memories with their families.

-Don’t miss our first Virtual trip to Greece, Virtual trip to Japan, Virtual trip to England, Virtual trip to France and Virtual trip to China.
+Don’t miss our first Virtual trip to Greece, Virtual trip to Japan, Virtual trip to England, Virtual trip to France, Virtual trip to Brazil and Virtual trip to China.
 Click the link to head to that post.

 Please share your fun activities with me on Facebook or Instagram.
 Looking to plan an adventure with kids, but not sure where to start?
 Check out my top posts on my homepage to discover more of our favorite places to travel with kids around the globe.